Who’s Liable For Your Injuries

 If you were involved in a truck accident, it is important to contact a qualified attorney as soon as possible to sort through the legal complexities and ensure proper measures are taken to obtain fair compensation for your injuries.

 At Ward & Ward we protect our clients from injuries due to the reckless and negligent actions of a driver in any kind of vehicle.
-Our knowledgeable and experienced Indianapolis trucking accident law firm and personal injury advocates are here to help.
+Our knowledgeable and experienced Indianapolis trucking accident lawyers and personal injury advocates are here to help.